-Recent inquests Neil has been involved in include:
+Inquests Neil has been involved in include:

-- representing a Mental Health Trust following the death of an individual being restrained by the police;
+- Representing a Mental Health Trust following the death of an individual being restrained by the police.

-- acting for a forensic medical examiner in an inquest following the death of a prisoner being held in a magistrates court who suffered a fatal alcohol related seizure.
+- Acting for a forensic medical examiner in an inquest following the death of a prisoner being held in a magistrates court who suffered a fatal alcohol related seizure.

 - good both on paper and on his feet;